-To request an extension of coverage, just call the toll-free Member Services.
+To request an extension of coverage, just call Member Services.

 How can you extend coverage for vision care services and supplies when coverage ends?

 If your coverage ends while you are not totally disabled, your plan will cover vision services and supplies for eyeglasses and contact lenses within 30 days after your coverage ends if: